-"Finding 24: The likelihood of hydraulic fracture stimulation intersecting decommissioned bores and contaminating deep groundwater is low, given the documentation on decommissioned wells, and provided that adequate separation is made." p349 F.3 Hydraulic fracture growth into fault Unlikely separation is made." p349 "To further minimise the risks from unintended hydraulic fracture stimulation outcomes, anomalies such as fault and pre-existing fracture intersections should be avoided: The probability of an adverse event from intersecting a fault or from hitting an existing well should be low; The consequences of leakage resulting from a hydraulic fracture encountering a fault below the seismic resolution should be low; There should be a suitable distance to known or suspected hydrogeologically significant faults; and If the geophysical imaging and subsurface knowledge based on well density are insufficient to be able to reduce the probability of an anomalous event to a low level then either that region should be avoided, or additional data should be collected." p164 "A hydraulic fracture may intersect a fault (see Section 6.12 and Section 6.12.1), and again the consequences will depend on a number of factors.
+"Finding 24: The likelihood of hydraulic fracture stimulation intersecting decommissioned bores and contaminating deep groundwater is low, given the documentation on decommissioned wells, and provided that adequate separation is made." p349 F.3 Hydraulic fracture growth into fault Unlikely "To further minimise the risks from unintended hydraulic fracture stimulation outcomes, anomalies such as fault and pre-existing fracture intersections should be avoided: The probability of an adverse event from intersecting a fault or from hitting an existing well should be low; The consequences of leakage resulting from a hydraulic fracture encountering a fault below the seismic resolution should be low; There should be a suitable distance to known or suspected hydrogeologically significant faults; and If the geophysical imaging and subsurface knowledge based on well density are insufficient to be able to reduce the probability of an anomalous event to a low level then either that region should be avoided, or additional data should be collected." p164 "A hydraulic fracture may intersect a fault (see Section 6.12 and Section 6.12.1), and again the consequences will depend on a number of factors.
 In the worst case, the fault could be 'hydrogeologically significant' and provide a flow pathway towards the surface or to a potable water aquifer.
-Such faults may be imaged by seismic data but not be seen as significant, or else may be below seismic imaging resolution.
-Typically, if a well or fracture this such a adverse event is increased, and therefore steps should be taken to mitigate any consequences (stop d'illing or pumping, if necessary reset casing, deviate the well, or aband on the well).
-If large quantites of fluid enter the region of a fault that is critically stressed, then movement along that fault may be induced (see Section 6.12.3)." p164 "Therefore, the reactivation of faults is perceived as a geological risk for fluid leakage (O'Brien et al., 1999; Langhi et al., 2012) and may also be an engineering risk (Zoback, 2007) if human activities change the stress state such that faults can leak owing to reactivation (Soltanzadeh and Hawkes, 2009), which may cause seismicity or relatively slow slip (undetectable from the surface)."
-P165 "The risk assessment should commence with an an the various stages of engineering operations from exploration drilling, through well stimulation to production." p194
+Such faults would be large and detectable by adequate geophysical imaging.
+Small faults may be imaged by seismic data but not be seen as significant, or else may be below seismic imaging resolution.
+Typically, if a well or fracture hits such a fault then the consequences will not extend far, but even so, the risk of an adverse event is increased, and therefore steps should be taken to mitigate any consequences (stop drilling or pumping, if necessary reset casing, deviate the well, or abandon the well).
+If large quantities of fluid enter the region of a fault that is critically stressed, then movement along that fault may be induced (see Section 6.12.3)." p164 "Therefore, the reactivation of faults is perceived as a geological risk for fluid leakage (O'Brien et al., 1999; Langhi et al., 2012) and may also be an engineering risk (Zoback, 2007) if human activities change the stress state such that faults can leak owing to reactivation (Soltanzadeh and Hawkes, 2009), whic